cloudinary-community/gatsby-source-cloudinary/CONTRIBUTING.md

 ## Code of Conduct

-To make people feel welcome, we as contributors pledge to not harass anybody for their body size, skill level, level of experience, education, socio-economic status, visible or invisible disability, ethnicity, age, gender identity and expression, nationality, the way they look, race, caste, colour, religion, or sexual identity and orientation.
-Please report bad behavior to our community@cloudinary.com.
+To make people feel welcome, we as contributors pledge to not harass anybody for their body size, skill level, experience level, education, socio-economic status, visible or invisible disability, ethnicity, age, gender identity and expression, nationality, the way they look, race, caste, colour, religion, or sexual identity and orientation.

 We pledge to make our community open, welcoming, diverse, inclusive and healthy by the way we interact.

 [Read the complete code of conduct](https://github.com/cloudinary-devs/gatsby-source-cloudinary/blob/main/CODE_OF_CONDUCT.md).

-👉 Abusive, harassing or other bad behavior may be reported for enforcement at community@cloudinary.com.
+👉 Please tell community@cloudinary.com if you see abusive, harassing or other bad behavior.

 &nbsp;